arun-asthagiri/website/src/content/posts/Immersive Live Performance.md

 ---
-title: 'Neural Effectts Live Performance'
+title: 'EEG and Live Performance'
 pubDate: '2025-08-29'
 ---
 # From Lab to Concert Hall: Effects of Live Performance on Neural Entrainment and Engagement